-I know it probably sounds silly to you, especially if you’ve been dying to live in France but it’s true- you can get bored of your life in France.
+Bored living abroad in France?
+It might sound crazy, especially if you’ve been dying to live in France, but it’s true- you can get bored no matter where you live, even in France.

 The emotional and behavioural roller-coaster someone experiences when Living and or working in another culture.

 According to Paul Allen in his book titled The Truth About Moving Abroad and Whether It’s Right for You: Should I Stay or Should I Go?, nearly 10 million Americans and 50% of Brits dream of living abroad.
 Ironically 25% of those Brits who take the plunge end up returning home, presumably because the reality of living abroad (culture shock) wasn’t what they expected.

 I never prepared for the reality of living in France, long after the honeymoon stage when you’ve settled into life abroad, mastered the language and made friends.